An introduction to high field science

 The National Science Foundation (NSF) has funded the construction of ZEUS, a 3 PW laser facility that will be available to external users.
 Prof. Willingale is a Co-I for this project and the Associate Director for the facility.

-Laser channeling and electron heating
+Laser channeling and Direct Laser Acceleration

 The dual high-power picosecond laser pulses available at the OMEGA EP facility enable proton radiography to be performed on a second relativistic intensity interaction.
 Proton radiography is a diagnostic that enables the measurement and imaging of quasi-static electromagnetic fields.
 We have used this technique to study the propagation of a high-intensity laser pulse propagating through low density plasmas.
 The ponderomotive force of the laser pulse expels electrons from regions of highest intensity to form a channel along the propagation path of the laser pulse.
 Read more in this publication.